bioinfo-training/guidelines/README.md

-# Bioinformatics training in Low-To-Middle Income Countries: Guidelines
+# Bioinformatics training in Low-To-Middle Income Countries

 ## Welcome to the guidelines portal